 Vinegar has been used in countless ways around the homestead for centuries.
 It is a traditional home remedy dating back to ancient Greece.

 Apple Cider Vinegar is basically fermented apple juice.
 Yeasts turn the sugars in the juice into alcohol.
 Then, bacteria turns the alcohol into acetic acid.

 Vinegar is a staple in most kitchens.
 It is used in salad dressings, baking and other cooking activities.
 But it’s not just a food product.

 So, just how much of this wonder drug do you need to consume?
 Whoa…just a minute.
 Let’s meet the other player in this game.
-Honey
+Honey.

 Honey is antibacterial and will keep indefinitely if protected from moisture.
 It provides a rich energy source for our bees during the times of year when no flowers may be in bloom.
 And yes, we humans enjoying eating honey too!

 What Kind of Honey is Best to Use?

 Try to find a local beekeeper for your honey purchases.
 Small scale beekeepers do their extracting and bottling by hand.

 It is very difficult to find any medical reports to confirm the benefits of consuming Apple Cider Vinegar and Honey.
 However, untold millions of people believe that it helps them to feel better.

 One word of caution: Apple Cider Vinegar and Honey are highly acidic.
 It can damage your teeth, cause an upset stomach and hurt your throat if you drink too much of it.
 Moderation is the key.

 Apple Cider Vinegar and Honey is most likely not the super cure that we wish it was.
 However, you will find remarkable claims out there.

 By far the most popular type of Apple Cider Vinegar in use is – Braggs Apple Cider Vinegar (with the Mother).